Frequently Asked Questions

 What subjects does NAEP measure and how many grade levels are covered?

 NAEP conducts assessments periodically in mathematics, reading, writing, science, geography, U.S. history, civics, economics, and the arts.
-The Governing Board has also adopted a framework for a foreign language assessment, which is scheduled for 2012.
+The Governing Board has also adopted a framework for a future foreign language assessment.
 The main NAEP assessments are conducted in grades 4, 8, and 12, although each subject does not necessarily involve all three grades.
 The long term trend NAEP—which is based on older frameworks and reports trends back to 1969-70—assesses students at ages 9, 13, and 17 in reading and mathematics.
 The NAEP Assessment Schedule contains a complete list of recent and upcoming NAEP assessments.

 What is TUDA and will more districts be included in the future?

 The Trial Urban District Assessment (TUDA) was initiated in 2002 as a study to determine the feasibility of including urban districts as a regular component of NAEP.
 It looks specifically at performance results of large urban school districts in reading, mathematics, science, and writing.
-For the most recent math and reading assessment in 2007, the TUDA cities were New York City, Los Angeles, Chicago, Houston, San Diego, Charlotte, Cleveland, Boston, Austin, Washington, DC, and Atlanta.
-In 2008, the National Assessment Governing Board approved expanding TUDA to 18 cities or urban districts that now include Baltimore City; Detroit; Fresno, Calif.; Louisville, Ky.
-(Jefferson County); Miami (Dade County); Milwaukee; and Philadelphia.
+As of 2015, the cities currently in TUDA include: Albuquerque, N.M.; Atlanta; Austin; Baltimore; Boston; Charlotte; Chicago; Cleveland; Dallas; Detroit; Fresno, Calif.; Houston; Jacksonville, Fla.
+(Duval County); Los Angeles; Louisville, Ky.
+(Jefferson County); Miami (Dade County); New York; Philadelphia; San Diego; Tampa, Fla.
+(Hillsborough County); and Washington, D.C.
+See a list of both current and eligible districts.

 What are the NAEP achievement levels?